Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Background and Related Work

 \section{Background and Related Work}

-As the main focus of our work is the analysis of 3D face shape models for video-based facial expression analysis, we review the literature on 3D morphable models of faces and expression analysis tasks tackled by using 3D face alignment models.
-Here, our particular interest is face geometry-aware approaches in video-based facial expression analysis tasks: valence-arousal estimation and facial action unit intensity estimation in videos.
+As the main focus of this work is the analysis of 3D face shape models for facial expression analysis, we review the literature on 3D morphable models of faces and expression analysis tasks tackled by using 3D face features.
+Here, our particular interest is facial geometry-aware approaches in two video-based facial expression analysis tasks: valence-arousal estimation and AU intensity estimation.